ORNL/curifactory/sphinx/source/getting_started.rst

     :align: center

-    The state for each record is what's actually storing the results from the experiment stuff for each given arg set.
+    The state for each record is what's actually storing the results from the experiment stuff for each given parameter set.

 Stages
 ------